 If I batch cook bacon in the oven, how long will it last?

 Cooking bacon in the oven in a large batch, or multiple smaller batches is ideal for meal prep.
-You can fully cook the bacon, cool it, and then use those bacon strips to make bacon bits, used on sandwiches and wraps, added to breakfast egg muffins, pasta dishes or soups, or just quickly reheated in a toaster oven or microwave to eat as is.
+You can fully cook the bacon, cool it, and then use those bacon strips to make bacon bits, used on sandwiches and wraps, added to breakfast egg muffins, pasta dishes, or soups, or just quickly reheat in a toaster oven or microwave to eat as is.

-Either way you decide to eat it, pre-cooked bacon if stored in a air-tight food safe container, will last at least 4 to 6 days in the refrigerator.
+Either way, if you decide to eat it, pre-cooked bacon if stored in an air-tight food-safe container, will last at least 4 to 6 days in the refrigerator.

 Recipe